 ‘Coleridge and Wordsworth lived and worked at a time of revolution, youthful democratic politics and the wide debate of ideas.
 Their work looked at nature and the emotions, place and the environment.
 The present-day looming ecological crisis makes a renewed focus and debate essential.
 We hope our special series will create a new forum of ideas about the environment, society and the world.’

 Supported by Arts Council England, 23 poets were commissioned to write new poetry for a new Lyrical Ballads:

 Fleur Adcock, Patience Agbabi, Rachael Boast, John Burnside, Gillian Clarke, Paul Farley, Isabel Galleymore, Jen Hadfield, David Harsent, Kathleen Jamie, Nick Laird, Liz Lochhead, Jamie McKendrick, Ian McMillan, Andrew Motion, Sean O’Brien, Alice Oswald, Ruth Padel, Don Paterson, Jean Sprackland, Greta Stoddart, Michael Symmons Roberts and Adam Thorpe.

-You can listen to the event below or watch via our YouTube channel.
+You can listen to the event in which most of the poems were performed at the link below or watch via our YouTube channel.

 Phil Gibby, Area Director, South West, Arts Council England, said: